Probate Q&A Series

 • Review your deed and any existing agreements.

-• File in the correct Superior Court and pay applicable fees.
+• File with the correct Clerk of Superior Court and pay applicable fees.

 • Serve all co-owners according to North Carolina Rules of Civil Procedure.